-Bryn Athyn College offers two graduate degree programs: a Master of Arts in Religious Studies and a Master of Divinity.
+Bryn Athyn College offers three graduate degree programs: a Master of Science in Special Education, a Master of Arts in Religious Studies, and a Master of Divinity.

-The Master of Arts in Religious Studies program enables students not looking towards ordination to undertake an in-depth study of the Heavenly Doctrines of the New Church at a graduate level.

-The Master of Divinity is a three year professional degree leading towards ordination as a priest in the General Church of the New Jerusalem.
+The Master of Arts in Religious Studies program enables students not looking towards ordination to undertake an in-depth study of the Heavenly Doctrines of the New Church at a graduate level, while the Master of Divinity is a three year professional degree leading towards ordination as a priest in the General Church of the New Jerusalem.